-- It provides for strong muscle tension that may help protect the body from various types of impending impact
+- It provides for strong muscle tension that may help protect the body from various types of an impending impact

 - It may help you focus energy on a specific task

 You may find that a Kiai detracts from these same activities.
-When and when not to use a Kiai can be a fairly nuanced thing.
-You should practice using the Kiai so that you can employ it when you feel it is appropriate.
-You should avoid using a Kiai for every single movement and activity as this will ultimately limit your overall speed and lead to exhaustion from all the excessive muscle activity.
-Learn to Kiai when it is beneficial, and learn to avoid the Kiai in most other situations.
+When and when not to use a Kiai can be a nuanced thing.
+You should practice using the Kiai so you can use it when appropriate.
+You should avoid using a Kiai for every single movement as this will limit your overall speed and lead to exhaustion from excessive muscle usage.
+Learn to Kiai when it offers benefits and learn to avoid the Kiai in most other circumstances.

 In most Kata, you will find a place where you can or should Kiai.
 You should take these opportunities to practice your Kiai (unless your instructor has asked you to avoid using the Kiai so as not to disturb others).
 We suggest Purple Belt candidates should develop a strong Kiai that they can invoke at any moment.

 But we are not vigorous advocates of using a Kiai at every turn.
 You will see practitioners (often at tournaments) who Kiai as though it were part of their breathing cycle.
 These practitioners often yell the word “Kiai.”
 We suggest these practitioners make inappropriate use of the Kiai.
 As a Tensoku Ryu student, you should become practiced at using a Kiai but frugal in its use.
 Consider how many times can you frighten or intimidate an opponent in two minutes?